 The Kentucky State Loan Repayment Program offers dentists and dental hygienists who work in underserved areas loan repayment assistance for a two-year service period.

-Dentists can receive up to $80,000, while dental hygienists can receive up to $20,000.
-This is a match program, meaning for every federal dollar contributed, there must be a dollar match from a source such as an employer, private foundation, corporation or community organization.
+Dentists can receive up to $80,000, while dental hygienists can earn as much as $20,000.
+This is a match program, meaning that for every federal dollar contributed, there must be a dollar match from a source such as an employer, private foundation, corporation or community organization.

-The Louisiana State Loan Repayment Program offers loan repayment assistance to dentists as well as dental hygienists who work full-time at a designated HPSA or non-profit.
+The Louisiana State Loan Repayment Program offers loan repayment assistance to medical professionals, including dentists and dental hygienists, who work full time at a designated HPSA or nonprofit.

 Dentists can receive up to $30,000 per year ($15,000 for dental hygienists) in exchange for a three-year service commitment.
-Once the initial commitment is served, eligible candidates with remaining loans can extend the contract for an additional two years for an award of $24,000.
+Once the initial commitment is served, eligible candidates with remaining loans may extend the contract for an additional two years.
+You can read more about the award here.

 The Maine Dental Education Loan Repayment Program offers dentists working in underserved areas loan repayment assistance.